The Reset

 “Whatup?”

 “What’s going on?”
-Neil asked, oblivious.
+Neil asked, smelling urgency in his brother.

-“They made contact… the equation.” he stared at him, sliding the piece of paper on the lower desk towards him.
+“We… they made contact… the equation.” he stared at him, sliding the piece of paper on the lower desk towards him.

-“2 hours”
+“2 hours.”

 “Take a flight?
 Wait… It’s gonna take a bit to solve this.
 Let’s take a minute.”

 “What are you talking about?”
+Mark asked confused.

 “I have not forgotten any…” Niels matched Mark’s advancement when…